-Bottom Line: As far as All-Star resorts go, Movies has the best theming (in our opinion).
+As far as All-Star resorts go, Movies has the best theming (in our opinion).
 You get a distant “Disney” feel as you walk the grounds, and – if you love classic Disney films – there is a special magic in the air.
 We really love the movie-lobby design of the food court.
 Like other All-Star resort, Movies is certainly a great value.
 Plus, all rooms are much more accessible to the front of the main building than those of All-Star Music.
-The main disadvantage of All-Star Movies is the transportation.
-Since it is the last stop on the All-Star bus route, buses are often already crowded with All-Star Sports and Music passengers before you get on.
+The main disadvantage of All-Star Movies is its transportation options.
+Since it’s the last stop on the All-Star bus route, buses are often already crowded with All-Star Sports and Music passengers before you get on.
 If it wasn’t for this glaring blemish, All-Star Movies would be ranked higher on our list.

 Resort: All-Star Movies

 Location: Animal Kingdom Resort Area